Expense account

-Normal Balance
+Normal balance

 To increase an expense account, it must be debited.
 To decrease an expense account, it must be credited.
 The normal expense account balance is a debit.
 In order to understand why expenses are debited, it is relevant to note the accounting equation, Assets = Liabilities + Equity.
 Expenses show up under the equity portion of the equation because equity is common stock plus retained earnings and retained earnings are revenues minus expenses minus dividends.
 Expenses are considered temporary accounts in this equation, because at the end of the period, expense accounts are closed.
 Because expense accounts decrease the credit balance of owner's equity, expenses must be debited.

-Closing Expense Accounts
+Closing expense accounts

 At the end of the year, expense accounts need to be closed, or zeroed out.
 Expense accounts need to be closed because they are temporary, meaning that they pertain only to a given accounting period and won't carry over into the next one.
 When expense accounts are closed, they close to another temporary account, known as Income Summary.
 So, the expense accounts must be credited, and the Income Summary will be debited.
 The net loss or gain in this account transfers to Retained Earnings, which is a permanent account.

-Contra Expense Accounts
+Contra expense accounts

 Contra accounts are accounts that are related, yet separate from its particular account.
 A contra expense account will behave in the opposite way a normal expense account will; instead of debiting to increase, a contra account must credit to increase.
 Instead of crediting to decrease, it will be credited to increase.
 An example of a contra expense account is Purchase Returns and Allowances.